Ukraine-Russia explained: A simple guide to what’s going on

 Going back eight years gives the current crisis more context.

-Russia annexed Ukraine’s Crimean Peninsula in 2014 after the country's Moscow-friendly president Viktor Yanukovych was driven from power by mass protests.
+Russia annexed Ukraine’s Crimea region in 2014 after the country's Moscow-friendly president Viktor Yanukovych was driven from power by mass protests.
 Weeks later, Russia threw its weight behind a separatist insurgency that broke out in Ukraine's east.

 More than 14,000 people have died in the fighting that has been ongoing throughout the intervening eight years and which has devastated Ukraine’s eastern industrial heartland known as Donbas.